US: Couple accused in submarine espionage case indicted

 WASHINGTON (AP) — A Maryland couple arrested earlier this month on charges of trying to sell information about nuclear-powered warships to a foreign country have been indicted, the Justice Department said Tuesday.

-Federal prosecutors say Jonathan and Diane Toebbe are each charged with one count of conspiracy to communicate restricted data and two counts of communication of restricted data.
+Federal prosecutors say Jonathan and Diana Toebbe are each charged with one count of conspiracy to communicate restricted data and two counts of communication of restricted data.

 They were arrested in West Virginia on Oct.
 9 and charged in a criminal complaint with violations of the Atomic Energy Act.
 The couple is due in federal court Wednesday for a detention hearing.

-Note: This story has been corrected to fix the spelling of a suspect’s first name.
-It is Diana Toebbe, not Diane.